cliixtech/bigorna/README.md

 Bigorna is a simple job manager to submit tasks.

 Tasks are simple commands with extra parameters, defined by a configuration file.
-It was built to be integrated with other tools (eg.: bots), to fire recurrent operation tasks, such as deployments and so on.
+It was built to be integrated with other tools (eg.: bots) to fire recurrent operation tasks, such as deployments and so on.

 Bigorna takes care of executing the tasks, controlling how many tasks can run simultaneously